 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Dixmoor, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Did you know that the neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Jamaican and Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 53.9% of this neighborhood's residents have Mexican ancestry.
+In fact, 3.9% of this neighborhood's residents have Jamaican ancestry and 54.5% have Mexican ancestry.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.